What to sow and grow in October

 - Sow winter salad leaves for growing in greenhouses, cold frames or cloches throughout the winter.
 'Winter Gem' can be sown from September to January in an unheated greenhouse or cold frame.

 - Herbs such as basil, dill, chives and parsley can be sown now and grown on your windowsill throughout the winter.

 - Sow spring onion 'Performer' under cloches — they'll be ready to start harvesting in the spring.

-Sow cauliflower and keep the plants in a cold frame until the spring.
+- Sow cauliflower 'All the Year Round' and keep the plants in a cold frame until the spring.

 - Sow winter lettuce such as 'Arctic King' directly into the ground this month.

 - Winter-hardy pea 'Meteor' can be direct sown now for cropping next spring.

 - Sow broad bean 'Aquadulce Claudia' outdoors for the earliest crops next year.

-is a fully hardy crop which can be sown this month for cropping throughout autumn and winter.
-Corn salad (lamb's lettuce) Plant outdoors
+- Corn salad (lamb's lettuce) is a fully hardy crop which can be sown this month for cropping throughout autumn and winter.

 Fruit to sow and grow

 - Now's the perfect time to order strawberry runners and plant up a strawberry patch for cropping next year.

 - Plant some blueberry plants.
 Make sure you have an acid soil or alternatively grow them in pots of ericaceous compost.

 - Autumn is an ideal time to plant many varieties of fruit trees.
 See dwarf varieties that are ideal for a balcony, or some larger rootstocks for starting your outdoor orchard — either way get ready to enjoy delicious fresh fruit straight from your garden or allotment.